 How One Couple's Love Story Sparked Change In Their Community, Block By Block

-Husband and wife Larry and Sharon Adams have spent the past 20 years bringing boarded up homes in their Milwaukee neighborhood back to life.
+Husband and wife Larry and Sharon Adams have spent the past 20 years bringing boarded-up homes in their Milwaukee neighborhood back to life.

 The love they share for their community grew out of their love for each other.
 During a StoryCorps interview in October, Larry, now 65, and Sharon, 72, remember how they first met.